Travis Alexander Invests In Himself

 He continues, “The support we have received has been invaluable.
 I talk with my sales coach, Paul Wania, and the other members of the development team multiple times a week.
 They are always available to answer any questions we have.
 We have been able to avoid many of the mistakes we would have made if we had gone at this alone, and mistakes cost money.”

-Beyond the comprehensive support they receive from the brand, Alexander finds the network of other U.S. Lawns franchisees to be a resource as well.
+Beyond the comprehensive support they receive from the brand, Alexander finds the network of other U.S. Lawns franchisees to be a resource as well, particularly Drew Eaton who launched in the Memphis market around the same.
 He says, “Being able to share ideas and learn from the experiences of others has been invaluable.
 The team culture here is unlike any I have experienced before.”

 When asked about how he feels about his decision to invest in U.S. Lawns, Alexander concludes, “I think to be a successful franchisee, you have to put in the work; follow the system; and have a willingness to learn.
 I have a passion for this work and for being a good leader for my crew.
 Amy and I feel we made the right decision investing in U.S. Lawns.”